Data Recovery in the Case of B Series Appliance Replacement

 The backup password is assigned by the administrator who downloads the backup originally.
 If it is lost, the backup cannot be restored.
 Once it is restored, all users (including the local administrator), settings, and most data are restored to the state at which the backup was originally downloaded.

-After /login is online and the backup is restored, the appliance should be fully operational, assuming the network's traffic has been properly routed.
-To test the appliance:
+After /login is online and the backup is restored, the B Series Appliance should be fully operational, assuming the network's traffic has been properly routed.
+To test the B Series Appliance:

 - Open the rep console.